DataBiosphere/toil/docs/contributing/checklists.rst

 Reviewing Pull Requests
 ~~~~~~~~~~~~~~~~~~~~~~~

+This checklist is to be kept in sync with the checklist in the pull request template.

 When reviewing a PR, do the following:

 * |X| Make sure it is coming from ``issues/XXXX-fix-the-thing`` in the Toil repo, or from an external repo.